Mansour Al Blooshi

 Mansour explains that he learned quickly through hard work, following his mentor’s direction, and “never making the same mistake twice”.

 He spent a couple of formative years in the Etihad Airways’ procurement team before moving to Masdar Institute (later merging with Khalifa University) in 2015 where he spent four years.
 He joined MBZUAI in 2020, commencing as Head of Procurement in August 2022.

-Working at the world’s first graduate, research university dedicated to artificial intelligence (AI) presents its own unique challenges – not least because it was a startup pioneering high-level curriculum in computer science, computer vision, machine learning, natural language processing, and robotics.
+Working at the world’s first graduate, research university dedicated to artificial intelligence (AI) presents its own unique challenges – not least because it was a startup pioneering high-level curriculum in computer vision, machine learning, and natural language processing.

 Then there was the dreaded pandemic to contend with, too.
 But that did not stop MBZUAI producing its first master’s graduates in December 2022 and again in June 2023.
 The Class of 2024 will see the university’s first Ph.D. students graduating.

 MBZUAI was founded in 2019 and provides a purpose-built, high-tech, and eco-friendly campus.
 Currently, MBZUAI has 283 students from 41 countries.
 Its diversity makes it a unique and welcoming institution and benefits the work it undertakes.

 “Sustainability is one of the major goals we are trying to achieve within the Abu Dhabi Government, not only the university,” Mansour says.

 “This is a long-term goal, but today if I make even a small change then in 10 years that might make a difference, and we may reach our 2050 goal.”